 Do a Zoom fashion show with your girls

 Get your girls in on the fun.
-Zoom, Facetime, or Skype the ladies in your life that you always go to for fashion advice.
+Zoom, Facetime, or Skype the ladies in your life that you always go to for fashion advice and advice on how to clean out your closet.
 If you miss shopping with your bestie, use this time to host a closet fashion show like you would in the store!
 They’ll be sure to give you the best advice about what you do and don’t look good in.
 And you can do the same for them with their closet!

 This is a fun way to connect in a time of isolation, while also upgrading your wardrobe to only items you look and feel phenomenal in.